 One herbicide in particular blamed for most of the fish abnormalities is diquat.
 It is unclear why this particular herbicide has received more backlash than others but we decided look into its toxicology closer.
 Upon a literature search, we actually found published data (Darwish and Mitchell 2009) demonstrating the use of diquat to lower channel catfish mortality rates from bacteria in aquaculture.
 So, not only does the herbicide suspected of causing fish sores not hurt fish, it actually has been used to protect fish from infection in production settings.

 To read more about this topic read: “Red Sore Disease” in Game Fish by Peggy Reed and Ruth Francis-Floyd

 References: Darwish AM, Mitchell AJ (2009) Evaluation of diquat against an acute experimental infection of Flavobacterium columnare in channel catfish, Ictalurus punctatus (Rafinesque).
 Journal of Fish Diseases 32:401-408

 All photos were taken by Jason Dotson, Daniel Nelson, and Ted Lange of FWRI section of FWC.

-Dr. Benjamin P. Sperry, UF/IFAS CAIP Research Assistant Scientist, wrote this piece.
-Any questions should be directed to Shelby Oesterreicher at email@example.com.
+Written by Dr. Benjamin P. Sperry, UF/IFAS CAIP Research Assistant Scientist.
 For more information about the UF/IFAS Center for Aquatic and Invasive Plants, please visit http://plants.ifas.ufl.edu.
 Be sure to follow us on social @UFIFASCAIP.
-To read more blogs like this one visit http://blogs.ifas.ufl.edu/caip/.
+To read more blogs like this one visit https://blogs.ifas.ufl.edu/caip/.

 UF/IFAS CAIP, Turning Science Into Solutions.